Danao Climbing

 Where can I stay?

 Please reach out to danaoclimbing@gmail.com or IG @danaoclimbing.
-We are happy to provide information on where to stay.
+We are happy to provide information on where to stay near the cliff.

 Are there restaurants or grocery stores near the cliff?

 Nope!
 We recommend getting nonperishable/nonrefrigerated grocery items in Danao City before you make the 30 minute drive up to the cliff.
-Once you’re at the climbing area, we can help you find a motorbike ride back down to the city if you need a re-stock or if you want to check out any of the restaurants (we have lots of beta on where to go based on your food preferences).
+Once you’re at the climbing area, it’s straightforward to find a motorbike ride back down to the city if you need a re-stock or if you want to check out any of the restaurants (we have beta on where to go based on your food preferences).

 Any special packing considerations?